Our top pick for

 Xylem's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $875 million.

 The EBITDA is a measure of a Xylem's overall financial performance and is widely used to measure a its profitability.

 |Operating margin TTM||12.04%|

 There are currently 4.1 million Xylem shares held short by investors – that's known as Xylem's "short interest".
 This figure is 15.5% up from 3.6 million last month.

 There are a few different ways that this level of interest in shorting Xylem shares can be evaluated.

-Xylem's "short interest ratio" (SIR) is the quantity of Xylem shares currently shorted divided by the average quantity of Xylem shares traded daily (recently around 1.3 million).
-Xylem's SIR currently stands at 1.85.
-In other words for every 100,000 Xylem shares traded daily on the market, roughly 1850 shares are currently held short.
+Xylem's "short interest ratio" (SIR) is the quantity of Xylem shares currently shorted divided by the average quantity of Xylem shares traded daily (recently around 785410.79545455).
+Xylem's SIR currently stands at 5.28.
+In other words for every 100,000 Xylem shares traded daily on the market, roughly 5280 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Xylem.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Xylem.